bkw777/TPDD_Cable/README.md

 Lay the wires down flat on the bottom side of the pcb, pulled away from the connector, and cover the ends of the wires with hot-glue to keep them from flexing at the solder joint.

-Place the end of the cable on the top side of the PCB, and zip-tie the cable to the pcb.
+Put some hot-glue on the top sire of the PCB and place the end of the cable on the top side of the PCB, and zip-tie the cable to the pcb.
 Make sure the zip-tie knot is on the top side of the pcb to the left or right, so that the heat-shrink will be able to get over the end later.
-Ideally, add some hot-glue to the PCB first, and add more to the other side to immobilize the wires where they enter the pcb.
+It's a tight fit, but the heat-shrink can be worked over the knot usually.

 Slide the heat-shrink over the cable end, up to the back of the connector but not over it.
 It's a tight fit but the heat-shrink can be worked over the zip-tie knot but just rubbing and pushing.
 If the bulge is really too big, put a small amount of alcohol on the knot and then the heat-shrink can be slid right over.